RatonRoy/manufacturer-website-client-side/README.md

 * Using firebase for  authentication
 * Using React Firebase Hooks for simplicity
 * Using  Tailwind CSS
-* I used  daisyUI components have low CSS specificity and  customize everything using Tailwind CSS utility classes.
+* I used  daisyUI components for CSS specificity and  customize everything using Tailwind CSS utility classes.
+* Using the react-icons